 - Athlete (E-6-3): This permission is defined for people who want to work in sports fields.

-- Independent professional (by FTA) (E-7-91): People who want to work independently for a South Korean company under FAT can use this visa.
+- Independent professional (by FTA) (E-7-91): People who want to work independently for a South Korean company under FTA can use this visa.

-- Special talent (F-5-11): People with exceptional abilities in the fields of science, business, management, education, culture, art, and sports can apply for this visa.
+- Special talent (F-5-11): People with exceptional abilities in the fields of:

 - Household assistant of a diplomat (F-1-21): People who want to work for a diplomatic office member in South Korea need this visa.

-- Household assistant of big investor (F-1-22): Those who work as a household assistant for an investor need this visa.
+- Household assistant of big investor (F-1-22): Those who work as household assistants for an investor need this visa.

 - Household assistant of high-tech investor (F-1-23): People who want to work for advanced technology investors must apply for this visa.